joostsijm/rival_regions_wrapper/README.md

 The package should be available globaly.

 ## Testing
-This appplication supports unit tests, these are located in `rival_regions_wrapper/tests/`.
+This application supports unit tests, these are located in `rival_regions_wrapper/tests/`.
-Intall required dependancies using `pipenv install --dev`.
+Install required dependencies using `pipenv install --dev`.
 After installing you should be able to test the python package with pytest.
 Requests are cached for quick testing using VCR.py located at `rival_regions_wrapper/tests/cassettes/`.
 If you run in problems with testing you are advised to them run again after remvong the cassettes directory.